tsokomalusi/Live-Insurance-Testing-Project/README.md

 Guru99 Insurance Project is now available for testing

- Here's the to the [AUT](https://demo.guru99.com/insurance/v1/index.php)
+ Here's the link of the [AUT](https://demo.guru99.com/insurance/v1/index.php)